This article was published on: 05/16/21 2:38 PM

-- A fungal infection needs to be treated with an anti-fungal agent, such as our prescription strength BioPed Anti-Fungal Foot Foam available without a prescription.
+- A fungal infection needs to be treated with an anti-fungal agent, such as one provided by your family doctor, nurse practitioner, or a Chiropodist.

-- BioPed Chiropodists are foot specialists, with more than 6 years of university and clinical education.
+- BioPed Chiropodists are foot health practitioners, with more than 6 years of university and clinical education.
 They will be able to provide an assessment of any foot condition or infection and can prescribe medication to treat it.

 - There are many types of fungus but typically, only three main types that most commonly infect the foot and that is why some anti-fungal medications work better than others.

 - If left untreated, athlete’s foot can lead to serious bacterial complications.

-- Toenail and foot skin fungal infections are contracted by dirty pedicure instruments, soaking feet in a dirty basin or water, shoe or sock sharing and barefoot walking in areas where the fungal organisms are lurking (think moist, warm environments- showers, pools, spas, saunas, on vacation, etc)
+- Toenail and foot skin fungal infections can be contracted by dirty pedicure instruments, soaking feet in a dirty basin or water, shoe or sock sharing and barefoot walking in areas where the fungal organisms are lurking (think moist, warm environments- showers, pools, spas, saunas, on vacation, etc).

 - Some pedicure salons do not use medical grade sterilizers (known as, autoclaves) to clean their instruments.
-This means that pretty toes today could mean yellow toes tomorrow.
+This means that pretty toenails today could mean yellow toenails tomorrow.
 Don’t be afraid to ask your nail technician if they use steam sterilizers.

 - Do not allow your cuticles to be trimmed.
 This is your nail’s natural protection against infective agents.

-- To ensure medical grade sterilization of instruments, visit with a Chiropodist or Foot Care Nurse for regular nail and skin foot care.
-They will be able to help you prevent infection and if you believe you have already contracted foot fungus, a Chiropodist can help treat it.
+At BioPed, we ensure medical grade sterilization of instruments.
+You can visit with a BioPed Chiropodist or Footcare Nurse for regular nail and skin footcare.
+They will be able to help you prevent infection and if you believe you have already contracted foot fungus, a Chiropodist can help treat it!

-- If you have questions about your “dry skin” or believe you may have a fungal infection, seek the advice of one of our Chiropodists or Advanced Foot Care Nurses.
-For more information or to find a clinic near you, visit:
+If you have questions about your “dry skin” or believe you may have a fungal infection, seek the advice of one of our Chiropodists or Advanced Footcare Nurses.
+For more information or to find a clinic near you, click HERE